RahulMore-Codes/duo_muzic/README.md

 # Duo_Muzic

-A flutter music app to listen local(offline) or online music🎧 with people👩🏻‍🤝‍👩🏻👨🏻‍🤝‍👨🏻 who have same music taste as yours❣
+A flutter music app to listen local(offline) or online music🎧 with people 🧒🎧🧒 who have same music taste as yours❣

 ## Getting Started